In this post, I answer all the questions of the poem Seven stages of man. Poem Seven stages of man is written by William

 Question 9.
 Explain how all the world is a stage in the context of the poem.

-Answer –In this poem Shakespeare has compared life to a play on a stage in theatre.
+Answer –In this poem Shakespeare has compared life to a play on a stage in theater.
 Every human play seven acts in their life.
 In each, they play a different role on the stage.
 At first in childhood he is innocent.
 In the second stage, he is a school going boy.
 Third, he is a lover.
 Fourth, he is soldier.
 Fifth, as a professional he is a judge.
 Sixth, he is old and looking ugly.
 In the last seventh stage, he loses his all memory and sense.

 Question 10.
 Discuss Shakespeare as a minute observer of human nature.

 Answer – Shakespeare as a minute observer of human nature it is true.
 An infant mewls and pukes.
 So many children do not want to go to school.
 A lover sighs like a furnace and sings the song behind his lover.
 In youth a man more idealistic to be realistic.
 Every mature person behaves wisely.
 Old man faces infirmities.
 In the end, a man loses memory and experience childhood.